paulmelis/blender-julia-test/readme.md

 Note: this has been updated since my initial results posted to Twitter.

 See the `Julia` script in the Text Editor for the code used.
-Example results* on the Stanford bunny of 35,947 vertices and 69,451 triangles (on a Core i5 system @ 3.20 GHZ running Arch Linux):
+Example results [1] on the Stanford bunny of 35,947 vertices and 69,451 triangles (on a Core i5 system @ 3.20 GHZ running Arch Linux):